matiasconsiglio/project-4/README.md

     - Comment events.
     - Follow Social Media from different Djs
     - Include photos, videos and audio from the events.
-    - See different comments with the time/date of the comment aswell as the author.
+    - See different comments with the time/date of the comment as well as the author.

 ### User Stories

 1. Manage Events:
-    - As a Admin I can create, read, update and delete events so that I can manage my event site.
+    - As an Admin I can create, read, update and delete events so that I can manage my event site.

 2. Create Drafts:
-    - As a Admin I can create draft events so that I can finish uploading the content later.
+    - As an Admin I can create draft events so that I can finish uploading the content later.

 3. Approve Comments.
-    - As a role I can approve or disapprove comments so that I can filter out objectionable comments.
+    - As a an Admin I can approve or disapprove comments so that I can filter out objectionable comments.

 4. Site Pagination:
-    - As a Site User I can view a paginated list of events so that easily select a post to view.
+    - As a Site User I can view a paginated list of events so that I can easily select a post to view.

 5. View Event List:
     - As a Site User I can view a list of events so that I can select one to watch and read.